zoethaxton/Thaxton_Zoe_EUH3205/005_bibliography.md

 Çolak, Zeynep, and Yasemin Mumcu.
 “The Birth of Modernity: The Influence of the Renaissance, the Enlightenment and the French Revolution.”
 International Journal of Social Inquiry 16, no. 2 (December 2023): 523–39.

-Economic consequences of revolutions: Evidence from the 1789 French Revolution | CEPR.
+Economic consequences of revolutions: Evidence from the 1789 French Revolution.
+CEPR.
 Accessed December 10, 2024. https://cepr.org/voxeu/columns/economic-consequences-revolutions-evidence-1789-french-revolution.

 Foley, Susan K. Women in France since 1789 : The Meanings of Difference.
 New York: Palgrave Macmillan, 2004.